 Great Dane dogs are the sole ‘Gentle Giants’ on the planet.
 Despite the dog’s behemoth presence, the Great Danes are known for their doting temperament.
 Besides, the huge dog’s amicable and warm disposition is probably the reason behind its vogue.
 Nevertheless, this does not ensure that you can not get an aggressive Great Dane puppy.
-Indeed some Great Danes hold aggressive behaviours despite the breed’s amenable temperament.
+Indeed some Great Danes hold aggressive behaviors despite the breed’s amenable temperament.

 What is Aggression?

 Usually, there must be some trigger to a Great Dane’s aggression.
 Encompassing medical conditions to some trivial incident like change of dog bed.
-Vaccine reaction can also provoke aggressive behaviour in Great Danes.
+Vaccine reaction can also provoke aggressive behavior in Great Danes.
 Due to these reasons the dogs can become aggressive with other dogs regardless of their prior congenial relation.

 Aggressive Great Dane puppy

 If your Great Dane puppy has potential to show aggression, it is probably because the Great Dane puppy is uneasy.
 There has to be something pestering the dog acting as a stimulus.
 There are myriad reasons contributing to an aggressive Great Dane puppy.
 Some Great Dane puppies can learn aggressive temperament at kennels as well where sharing and interconnection prevails at large.

 Usually, Great Dane dogs are gentle, easy going, and appeasing canines.
 The dogs are also called as ‘gentle giants’ due to their exemplary warm temperament.
 A Great Dane dog generally goes along well with other dogs.
 The potential of a Great Dane to be a family dog is quite high in that the dogs are good around kids also.